Faridabad Municipal Corporation

-The Municipal Corporation of Faridabad (MCF) is the Municipal Corporation responsible for the city of Faridabad in Haryana state.
+The Faridabad Municipal Corporation (FMC) is the Municipal Corporation responsible for the city of Faridabad in Haryana state.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.Faridabad Municipal Corporation has been formed with functions to improve the infrastructure of town.

 It divides the city of Faridabad into 40 wards and was created in the year 1993.
 For the period of 2017-21 the Mayor of MCF is Suman Bala.

 History and administration

 Faridabad Municipal Corporation was formed to improve the infrastructure of the town as per the needs of local population.

 Faridabad Municipal Corporation has been categorised into wards and each ward is headed by councillor for which elections are held every 5 years.

 Faridabad Municipal Corporation is governed by mayor and administered by Municipal Commissioner Yashpal Yadav.